ossf/secure-sw-dev-fundamentals/README.md

-# secure-sw-dev-fundamentals
-Secure Software Development Fundamentals edX courses (from the OpenSSF Best Practices WG)
+# secure-sw-dev-fundamentals: Secure Software Development Fundamentals edX courses (from the OpenSSF Best Practices WG)

 This repository is for managing and sharing the content of the *Secure Software Development Fundamentals*